Dr Rahena Akhter

 5. I was interviewed for my excellent research works at CSU in Western Daily newspaper on May 9, 2013.

 6. 30/3/2015- Pain-relieving research awarded on international stage

 7. Interviewed in WIN TV News Orange (channel 8) on 12th May 2013, in relation to research publications as well as the orofacial pain management clinic at the Dental and Oral health clinic, School of Dentistry and Health Sciences at Charles Sturt University, Orange, NSW.

 Oral hygiene; Orofacial pain; Physical fitness; Cerebral Palsy; dental caries

-- Jaw muscle pain and jaw motor function; Akhter R, Murray G, Peck C, Yoshida A; DVC International/IPDF Grant.
+- Jaw muscle pain and jaw motor function; Akhter R, Murray G, Peck C, Yoshida A; Office of Global Engagement/IPDF Grant.

 - Jaw Muscle Pain and Jaw Motor Function; Akhter R; DVC Research/Postdoctoral Research Fellowship Scheme.